fxnnxc/fxnnxc.github.io/_study/papers.md

 A well-known proposition of a classical image watermarking work: That watermarks should *"be placed explicitly in the perceptually most significant components"*  of an image.
 If this is achieved, the adversary must corrupt the content's fundamental structure to destroy the watermark.
 This degrades the utility of the original content, rendering the purpose of pirating futile.

-Modification in individual pixels is much more imperceptible than on individual
+Modification in individual pixels is much more imperceptible than on individual words.
+But to this, while we adhere to the gist of the proposition, we do not embed directly on the most significant component.
+Instead, we identify features that are semantically or syntactically fundamental components of the text and thus, invariant to minor modifications in texts.